clojure-grimoire/grimoire/resources/1.6.0/clojure.core/cons/docstring.md

-Returns a new seq where x is the first element and seq isthe rest.
+Returns a new seq where x is the first element and seq is
+    the rest.